Victor7615/Sales-Analysis/README.md

 # Hello, I'm Victor Emuchay 👋

-I'm a data enthusiast and business intelligence analyst with a focus on creating insightful visualizations using Looker Studio.
+I'm a data enthusiast and Data analyst with a focus on creating insightful visualizations using Looker Studio.
 Welcome to my GitHub profile!
 Explore the projects below to see my work in action.This repository contains an executive sales report dashboard that provides insights into sales, profits, and customer trends.

 ## 🚀 Featured Project: Sales Dashboard Report